metal3-io/metal3-io.github.io/GUIDELINES.md

 # Contents Guidelines

-This document describes a set of guidelines for generating content for [metal3.io](https://metal3.io), exceptions can be made if and when it makes sense, but please try to follow this guide as much as possible.
+This document desribes a set of guidelines for generating content for [metal3.io](https://metal3.io), exceptions can be made if and when it makes sense, but please try to follow this guide as much as possible.

 ## General contents guidelines